 I hate to ever criticize a fellow bearer of the most excellent name of “Derek” (especially if he spells it correctly), but I had a few thoughts on a recent post by Derek Vreeland over at Missio Alliance.
 Entitled, “Is Penal Substitutionary Atonement Necessary?“, Vreeland attempts to do some parsing around the difference between penal substitutionary atonement and propitiatory satisfactional atonement in the wake of the SBC resolution on the matter.
 I won’t summarize the argument, as you should go read the piece and then come back.

 Before I raise some complaints, I’ll say two positives.
 First, it’s a careful piece with an irenic tone.
 Vreeland goes out of his way to try to avoid caricaturing views he’s critiquing as positing a bloodthirsty, savage god.
-And, second, praise be to that God, he takes the time to interact with someone like Packer, noting agreements where possible, which is a good sign.
+And, second, praise be to that God that he takes the time to interact with someone like Packer, noting agreements where possible.

 That said, I had some some quibbles, so I’ve sort of hastily written a few out since someone asked me about the piece online.